Funny Farewell Messages from a Team

 - You grew our careers and our GIF libraries.

-- Your door was always open; your calendar, mysteriously not—teach us.
+- Your door was always open; your calendar, mysteriously not.

 - May your next org chart be simple and your stakeholders aligned.